mathieu-benoit/hello-humanitec/docs/common.md

 As Platform Admin, in Humanitec.

-Here we want to create a dedicated Kubernetes `ServiceAccount` for all our Apps.
+Create a dedicated Kubernetes `ServiceAccount` for all our Apps, one per Workload:
 ```bash
 cat <<EOF > custom-service-account.yaml
 apiVersion: core.api.humanitec.io/v1